Bingham Military School

 The Bingham schools occupied four different locations.
 In 1816 Reverend Bingham moved to Mount Repose, northwest of Hillsborough, operating his school in a log cabin.
 In 1844 his son had moved the school to Oaks, southwest of Hillsborough.
 In 1864 the school moved yet a third time to Mebane.
 In 1891 Robert Bingham moved the school to a 250 acre site overlooking the French Broad River outside Asheville.
 The new campus featured the first gymnasium and swimming pool exclusively for a school.
 After the death of Robert Bingham, his heirs divided the campus into building lots and sold these off.
 The last lot was used by the Gorham Silver factory for a time.

 Bingham School was keen on athletics.
 But with a team made up of teenagers who averaged 142 pounds, they had difficulty in competing in football against the college teams on their schedule.
 The Sword and Rifle shows that the 1902 team lost four games to Furman, King, Davidson and South Carolina.
 The last two games were on the road on consecutive days.
 The team’s only victory came over the state Deaf and Dumb school.

-Bingham typically play a schedule consisting of such big-time schools as North Carolina, smaller four-year schools such as Maryville and Catawa, reserve or freshman teams from Tennessee or North Carolina, and the local Asheville High School.
+Bingham typically played a schedule consisting of such big-time schools as North Carolina, smaller four-year schools such as Maryville and Catawba, reserve or freshman teams from Tennessee or North Carolina, and the local Asheville High School.
 But the biggest games were prep championship contests against Mooney School (TN), Porter Military Academy (SC), Riverside Military Academy (GA), or Horner Military School (NC).

 The Sword and Rifle shows B.M.S teams in baseball, tennis, and gymnastics.